Meta Platforms, Inc. (NASDAQ:META) CEO Mark Zuckerberg Sells 31,493 Shares

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 31,493 shares of the business’s stock in a transaction that occurred on Wednesday, March 20th.
-The shares were sold at an average price of $500.32, for a total value of $15,756,577.76.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 31,493 shares of Meta Platforms stock in a transaction that occurred on Monday, March 18th.
+The stock was sold at an average price of $492.37, for a total value of $15,506,208.41.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Mark Zuckerberg also recently made the following trade(s):